About Social Innovation

-We believe that NCSU will become a vibrant teaching-learning-living laboratory for social entrepreneurship.
+We believe that NC State will become a vibrant teaching-learning-living laboratory for social entrepreneurship.
 We strive to achieve this by creating a dynamic institutionally-based and community-engaged program to teach, learn and practice social entrepreneurship.

 These are our goals:

 - Educate and empower students and faculty in new methodologies to improve the human condition

 - Transform existing organizations, businesses, and structures to be more innovative, sustainable, and effective change agents